 Admissions and Certification of Minor

-You should contact Kanton Reynolds (contact info below) for admission to and certification of the minor in industrial engineering.
+You should contact our Undergraduate Services Coordinator (contact info below) for admission to and certification of the minor in industrial engineering.
 The minor must be completed no later than the semester in which you expect to graduate from your degree program.
 Paperwork for certification should be completed no later than during the registration period for your final semester at NC State.